ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

           security(5) mechanisms(5) pkix(7) id-pe(1) TBD }
 ~~~

-This extension MUST NOT be marked critical.
+This extension SHOULD NOT be marked critical.
+It MAY be marked critical in cases where the attestation-related information is essential for granting resource access, and there is a risk that legacy relying parties would bypass such controls.

 The CMW extension MUST have the following syntax: